rharken/open-hamclock-backend/README.md

 ## Interoperability
 This project generates map and data artifacts in the same formats expected by the HamClock client (e.g. zlib compressed BMP RGB565 map tiles) to support interoperability.
 This project is not affiliated with or endorsed by the original HamClock project or any third party.
 Data products are derived from public upstream sources such as NOAA SWPC and NASA

+## Known Issues
+- Satellite planning page will cause HamClock to fail.
+Error message refers to a SatTool name lookup issue.

 ## Compatibility
 - [ ] Ubuntu 22.x LTS
 - [ ] Raspberry Pi